Pampas Grande: Presence in ancient Peru and the Inca Empire

-Virreinal time
+Colonial time period

 The inhabitants of the Huaylas ethnic group surrendered without resistance to the Spanish conquerors in order to get rid of the Incas.
 A few years later, the conquerors began with the distribution of these lands and the founding of plantations and sugar mills to take advantage of native labor.

 After the Spanish conquest, the Pampas territory belonged to the encomienda de Recuay, which also included the towns of Recuay and Aija.

 This encomienda was owned by the conquerors Jerónimo de Aliaga and Sebastián de Torres until the year 1537, remaining in the hands of Jerónimo de Aliaga until his return to Spain in 1550.
 After that year, the Recuay Encomienda entered into dispute, remaining in the hands of Juan de Aliaga until 1570, when the Encomienda de Recuay was united with that of Huaraz, being designated encomendero Don Hernando de Torres.

 In 1605 in the part that is today Pampas Grande the huaranga of Ichocpoma belonging to the saya of Lurin-Huaylla was located.
 In 1651, in the Huaylas huaranga the doctrine of La Asunción de Huaylas was founded, with two partialities: Allauca and Ichoc.
 Here was the town of Pampas, with the ayllu Poma, west of Cajamarquilla.

 Main Church of Pampas Grande, founding place of the town.